StephGit/techkaffi-playwright/slides.md

 ---
 transition: fade-out
 level: 1
-layout: image
+layout: image-right
 image: /img/character.png
-backgroundSize: 100%
+backgroundSize: 100% 100%
 ---

-# Choose your character
+## Choose your character

 What is your preference for FE testing?